AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Literature Review

 ### Recent research findings of flocculation in NOM-containing waters
 A conclusion worth mentioning from a research paper, [(Yan et al., 2008)](https://www.sciencedirect.com/science/article/pii/S1383586609002342?via%3Dihub) establishes that the optimum operating conditions, such as the pH and the coagulant dosages, to reduce turbidity by flocculation are not necessarily the same conditions for NOM removals.
 Flocculation reduces the repulsive potential of electrical double layer of colloid by using coagulants.
-As a result, colloidal microparticles start to develop and then agglomerate into larger flocs.
+As a result, colloidal microparticles develop and then agglomerate into larger flocs.
 This agglomeration phenomenon includes various mechanisms with the coagulant's metal ions into insoluble aggregates[(Henderson et al., 2006)](https://www.scopus.com/record/display.uri?eid=2-s2.0-33744489650&origin=inward&txGid=aaab348399699d2ac6549079332441da).
 Considering the high variability of NOM's organic components, the removal mechanisms will substantially differ from one water source to the other or within the same source due to seasonal variations.
 The result will therefore be a variable removal efficiency of coagulation and the formation of flocs with different sizes and structures [(Jarvis et al., 2006)](https://www.sciencedirect.com/science/article/pii/S0043135406002405?via%3Dihub), which urges researcher to develop different water treatment strategy in different context.

 ### Using PACl as neutralizer and destabilizer
  Polyaluminum Chloride (PAC) was chose to be the coagulants of our research, because of its wide range of targets, low sensitivity of temperature and low residual metal-ion concentration.
 The effect of PACl in removing humic acid was significantly efficient comparing to other chemicals. [(Sudoh et. al., 2015)](https://www.sciencedirect.com/science/article/pii/S2213343715000871) Projects have a preference on PAC also because of the economic facter(i.e. low cost and high availability in both solid and liquid form). [(Bratby,2006)](https://www.sciencedirect.com/science/refhub/S0045-6535(17)31538-2/sref15)